Ashish-2705/Wine-Quality-Analysis/README.md

 # Corizo - Major Project-Wine Quality Analysis

 Predict quality of wine using Machine Learning techniques.
+Support Vector Machines (SVMs) method used in this case with an accuracy of 83%.

 ## Attribute Information:
   ### Input variables (based on physicochemical tests),